 Spinning

-Spinning wheels were probably invented in India sometime after 500 A.D.; their earliest recorded use in Europe is in the 13th century.
-Initially, they weren't the convenient sit-down models of later centuries, powered by a foot pedal; rather, they were hand-powered, and large enough so that the spinster would need to stand to use it.
+Spinning wheels were probably invented in India sometime after 500 CE.; their earliest recorded use in Europe is in the 13th century.
+Initially, they weren't the convenient sit-down models of later centuries, powered by a foot pedal; rather, they were hand-powered and large enough so that the spinster would need to stand to use it.
 It may not have been any easier on the spinster's feet, but much more yarn could be produced on a spinning wheel than with a drop-spindle.
-However, spinning with a drop-spindle was common throughout the Middle Ages until the 15th century.1
+However, spinning with a drop-spindle was common throughout the Middle Ages until the 15th century.

 Once the yarn was spun, it might be dyed.
 Whether it was dyed in the wool or in the yarn, color had to be added by this stage if a multi-colored cloth was to be produced.